ThabangMendel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 3-twofiles: Displays the contents of /etc/passwd and /etc/hosts.
 ## 4-lastlines: Displays the last 10 lines of /etc/passwd.
 ## 5-firstlines: Display the first 10 lines of /etc/passwd.
+## 6-third_line: Writes a script that displays the third line of the file iacta.